RexStrider/ForestInitiative/README.md

 This should run the server side script and the front-end react script at the same time.

-If you did everything correctly, you should see the hompage for the Forest Initiative.
+If you did everything correctly, you should eventually see the hompage for the Forest Initiative.

 ![Forest Initiative Home page](./utils/assets/images/example-home.PNG)